zenofchaos/LetterCraze/LetterCraze/README.txt

 Welcome to Yttrium's LetterCraze!
-The application is 100% guaranteed functional on Windows, and should work on Linux.
+The application is 100% guaranteed functional on Windows (especially windows 10), and should work on Linux.
 It has never been tested on a Mac.

 To run either application:
 	Run the "BuilderSplashGUI" or "PlayerSplashGUI" as a java application in order to start the